 Why no wine?
 Communion with grape juice is part of our Methodist heritage and a commitment of solidarity with those in recovery or struggling with addiction.
 In fact, no alcohol is served on our campus at any events.
 Again, our Communion table welcomes ALL.
 Sometimes we serve by intinction (dipping the bread into the cup) and other times we pass plates of cubed bread and small cups through the pews.

 Children God put the wiggle in children, don’t feel you have to suppress it in God’s house.
 A church full of wiggling children is a church full of life.
 We provide worship bags with a variety of quiet activities to keep our youngest worshippers engaged during worship.
 We have a "playground" with toys and books for our youngest worshippers to keep busy.
-September- June children begin worship with the entire congregation and then head to Sunday School where they continue to experience the Word of God.
+Pre-COVID, our children begin worship with the entire congregation and then left for Sunday School where they continue to experience the Word of God.
+Currently children have a "young at heart" lesson during the service.
+Planning is underway to return to Sunday School in the near future.
 For communion or baptisms, children remain in worship, so they learn our rich traditions and theology.
+Also, during coffee hour often there are educational programs for adults and activities for children.

 Accessibility Large print bulletins and hearing assistant devices are available.
 The best seats in the house for acoustics are in the front and center pews of the sanctuary.
 There is a fully accessible ramp into our Church and Fellowship Hall.
 We have an accessible restroom.
 There is also a "Prayground" area with extra space for crawling and spreading out with books and toys to make even our most wiggly worshippers feel welcome.